opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### What is the difference between return and refund?
 **Return** happens when the buyer sends an item back to the seller.  **Refund** happens when the seller sends money back to the agency for the returned item.

 You can return an item before or after the e-commerce store invoices the agency.
-Returns are subject to the store’s terms and conditions.
+Returns are subject to the terms and conditions of the store.

 If you return an item after invoicing happens, the store has to issue a refund to the agency for the returned item.